-Lily Jue Sheng, 2021 Jerome Hill Artist Fellow

-Minnesota and New York City Film, Video and Digital Production Grants

-The Minnesota and New York City Film/ Video/ Digital Production programs are the Foundation's longest-standing initiatives, awarding grants of up to \$30,000 to directors to support specific film/video/digital production projects in animation, documentary, experimental and narrative genres.
+Lily Jue Sheng, 2021 Jerome Hill Artist Fellow Minnesota and New York City Film, Video and Digital Production Grants The Minnesota and New York City Film/ Video/ Digital Production programs are the Foundation's longest-standing initiatives, awarding grants of up to \$30,000 to directors to support specific film/video/digital production projects in animation, documentary, experimental and narrative genres.
 In FY21, focus groups had been convened to understand a steady decline in Minnesota applications, which had fallen 40% since 2016, even while NY applications had continued to increase.
-These groups and subsequent survey respondents accordingly recommended easing of eligibility requirements and reduction in work sample requirements and urged the Foundations to additionally offer small pre-production artistic development grants for MN artists.
+These groups and subsequent survey respondents accordingly recommended recommended easing eligibility requirements, reducing the number of required work samples and adding small pre-production artistic development grants for MN artists.
 These recommendations were implemented for the first time in FY22.
 Total applications in MN increased 61% over the prior round, with 72% requesting full production support and 28% requesting pre-production support.
 In FY22, the Foundation awarded a total of 24 grants totaling \$538,000 through the MN and NYC programs.
 The Foundation additionally awarded 14 smaller grants to panel-identified alternates and finalists totaling \$65,000.
-Grant recipients (including alternate and finalists) self-identified as follows: